fedapon/rooftop-challenge/Readme.md

 ### Installation

-It is recommended to create a new folder and then clone the project:
+First of all, you have to clone the project using:
 ```
-$ mkdir rooftop-challenge
-$ cd rooftop-challenge
 $ git clone https://github.com/fedapon/rooftop-challenge.git
 ```